How to prepare for a multi-day gravel adventure?

 Having bagged some hours in the saddle beforehand will help make the whole trip a lot more enjoyable and the tough parts achievable and, dare we say it, enjoyable!

-Here at GravelUp, we have three different trip formats depending on your fitness, experience and time available.
-They are: the Adventurer - 3 days, the Explorer - 5 days and the Pathfinder (custom).
+Here at GravelUp, we have four different trip formats depending on your fitness, experience and time available.
+They are: The Escape - 2 days, the Adventurer - 3 days, the Explorer - 5 days and the Pathfinder (custom).
 Each one is aimed at different fitness levels and will need a slightly different approach to preparing for it.

 ⇥ Ali, one of our guides, explains the different levels here.